 As Next-Generation Sequencing (NGS) is a common tool in research and produces huge amount of data, a platform for managing and processing these data is highly required.

 Meta-information and processing results can be explored in the user interface of OTP.
-OTP is used for DKFZ in-house projects like the Heidelberg Center for Personalized Oncology (HIPO) as well as to partners in the German Network for Translational Cancer Research (DKTK) and the German contributions to the International Cancer Genome Consortium (ICGC) and clinical projects like INdividualized Therapy FOr Relapsed Malignancies in Childhood (INFORM) and Molecularly Aided Stratification for Tumor Eradication (MASTER).
+OTP is used for DKFZ in-house projects such as the Heidelberg Center for Personalized Oncology (HIPO) as well as for (inter-)national projects such as the German Network for Translational Cancer Research (DKTK), the German contributions to the International Cancer Genome Consortium (ICGC) and clinical projects like INdividualized Therapy FOr Relapsed Malignancies in Childhood (INFORM) and Molecularly Aided Stratification for Tumor Eradication (MASTER).

-In the context of the German Network for Bioinformatics Infrastructure (de.NBI), OTP is widespread to the German bioinformatics community as a service.
+In the context of the German Network for Bioinformatics Infrastructure (de.NBI), OTP is provided to the German bioinformatics community as a service.
 This distribution of OTP is supported by the BMBF-funded Heidelberg Center for Human Bioinformatics (HD-HuB) within de.NBI.
 The medical informatics consortium HiGHmed intends the rollout of OTP within its omics data integration centers (omicsDIC).
 Within HiGHmed OTP is also being installed at Charité in Berlin.

 Reisinger, E., Journal of Biotechnology (2017), http://dx.doi.org/10.1016/j.jbiotec.2017.08.006